Xetalim/trapping_internal_tides/README.md

 - `*.f` files.
 These are the source codes for the model.
 The main code is `micom-ssd.f`, and the other files serve as subroutines.
 - `makefile` that contains instructions for the compiler
 - `*.o` files that are created after compiling the code with the makefile
 - `micom1.x` file created after compiling the code with the makefile.
-This is executable for running the model
+This is the executable for running the model
 - `*.h` (3x) files where some variables are defined common to various subroutines and the main part
 - `micom.in` file setting a few free parameters.
 - `thetas` file describing the densities of the 43 layers.